claylo/pinit/README.md

 Read the [documentation on template directories](https://git-scm.com/docs/git-init#_template_directory), and you'll see the problem with `git init`.
 (Emphasis mine.)

-> Files and directories in the template directory whose name **do not start with a dot** will be copied
+> Files and directories in the template directory whose names **do not start with a dot** will be copied

-How many *useful* template repositories would not contain file names beginning with a dot? :thinking:
+How many *useful* template repositories would *not* contain file names beginning with a dot? :thinking:

 ### GitHub Repository Templates?